UHasselt, a civic university

 Header Civic In Actie Header Civic In Actie

 Our choice to be a civic university aligns with our historical roots.
-More than fifty years ago, the downfall of old industries and rising inequalities tore apart the Region’s social and economic fabric.
+More than fifty years ago, the downfall of old industries and rising inequalities tore apart the region’s social and economic fabric.
 Many young people had the brains but not the means to go to college.
-This lack of highly-educated professionals hampered the growth of new industries, putting the Region’s prosperity at stake.
-A university in the Region would enhance the future and well-being of its people.
+This lack of highly educated professionals hampered the growth of new industries, putting the region’s prosperity at stake.
+A university in the region would enhance the future and well-being of its people.
 This thought fuelled a grassroots movement of committed citizens, politicians, entrepreneurs and civil society members.
 In the end, their demands, dreams and ambitions led to the legal foundation of Hasselt University, in 1971.

 In the past five decades, the world has changed at a tremendously fast pace.
 Amidst shifting tectonic plates in our economy and society, Hasselt University changed too.
 Our initial focus on educating young people was broadened to include doing research and fostering innovation.
 We developed new programmes, created new partnerships and defined new research priorities.

 Our connection to the Region has remained close, but our role as civic university has grown.
 More than ever before, we believe that knowledge comes with responsibility and commitment.
-This belief is part of our history, present and future.

 REFERENCES: